Junkern/DOMRec/README.md

 The ability to record the DOM of a website makes this package very flexible and allows many other possibilites.
 There are a few tools that already built up on this:

-* [Puppeteer](https://github.com/Junkern/domrec-puppeteer): Record the DOM when using puppeteer (also works in headless mode)
+* [Puppeteer](https://github.com/Junkern/domrec-puppeteer): Record the DOM when using puppeteer.
+This makes it perfect for E2E tests, as it also works in headless mode,
+* [Playwright](https://github.com/Junkern/domrec-playwright): Record the DOM when using playwright.
+This makes it perfect for E2E tests, as it also works in headless mode,
 * [Firefox Extension](https://github.com/Junkern/domrec-firefox-extension): A small extension which allows you to easily use `domrec-core` to record DOM changes of any website.

 ## Installation